-Staggered drop off/pick up times should be arranged where feasible.
+Staggered drop off/pick up should be considered where practical and feasible.

 If schools have additional access points, consideration may be given to whether they can be used to reduce congestion.

 Students should head straight to their designated learning space/classroom.